PowerShell/PowerShellEditorServices/README.md

 Named Pipes are the way to go.
 They give you all the benefits of the Language Server Protocol with extra capabilities that you can take advantage of:

-- The PowerShell Integrated Console
+- The PowerShell Extension Terminal
 - Debugging using the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/)

 The typical command to start PowerShell Editor Services using named pipes is as follows: